jaroslawr/sicp/STUDY.md

-for geeks](http://lcamtuf.coredump.cx/electronics/) for electronics, and 3Blue1Brown [Essence of calculus video series](https://www.youtube.com/watch?v=WUvTyaaNkzM&list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr) for mathematics, as the quickest way to get the background necessary.
+for geeks](http://lcamtuf.coredump.cx/electronics/) for electronics, and 3Blue1Brown [Essence of calculus video series](https://www.youtube.com/watch?v=WUvTyaaNkzM&list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr) for mathematics, as the quickest way to get the necessary background.

-If you enjoy learning about those topics, I highly recommend the books [What is mathematics?](https://www.amazon.com/Mathematics-Elementary-Approach-Ideas-Methods/dp/0195105192) and [The art of
+If you actually enjoy learning about those topics, I highly recommend the books [What is mathematics?](https://www.amazon.com/Mathematics-Elementary-Approach-Ideas-Methods/dp/0195105192) and [The art of